 Tabla - Beats Beyond Boundaries

 Tabla percussions are reaching far and wide.
-Its soothing beats go with yoga and meditation.
+Its soothing beats go with yoga poses and meditation.
 Hence, music with such beats has mental health benefits.
 Over the last thirty years or so, it has gained unprecedented popularity.
 First, it was Ravi Shankar who toured the U.S. with Alla Rakha.
 Later, Alla Rakha’s son Zakhir Hussain (renowned tabla virtuoso) began his international collaborations with jazz and rock artists.
 They started making fusion music with other instruments like sitar, tabla, flute and tamboura.

 Britain’s age-old ties with India has also ensured the infusion of cultural elements from the likes of music & arts to find its way into modern British culture.
 So much so that Tabla Sounds is one of the most sought after and busiest professional musician duos in the UK and Europe.

-This tradition dates back to longer than you’d think, and tabla players are making waves in the West.
+This tradition dates back longer than you’d think, and tabla players are making waves in the West.
 British Indian tabla player Tjinder Singh led his band Cornershop to some fame in 1998 with the album named England is a Garden.